As Ukraine war rages, diplomats near Iran nuclear agreement - The Boston Globe

-WASHINGTON (AP) — As the war in Ukraine rages on, diplomats trying to salvage the languishing 2015 Iran nuclear deal have been forging ahead with negotiations despite distractions caused by the conflict.
-They now appear to be near the cusp of a deal that would bring the U.S. back into the accord and bring Iran back into compliance with limits on its nuclear program.
+WASHINGTON — As the war in Ukraine rages on, diplomats trying to salvage the languishing 2015 Iran nuclear deal have been forging ahead with negotiations despite distractions caused by the conflict.
+They now appear to be near the cusp of a deal that would bring the United States back into the accord and bring Iran back into compliance with limits on its nuclear program.

 Advertisement